PROJECT: Support to the Republic of Nauru as Chair of the Alliance of Small Island States (year three of support)

 SIDS are also often among the most vulnerable to the effects of climate change.
 It is therefore in the interests of a fair and equitable climate deal that SIDS are supported to take a more active and influential role in the United Nations Framework for Action on Climate Change (UNFCCC) negotiations.

-The key outputs that will delivered by these individuals are as follows:
+The key outputs that were delivered by these individuals are as follows:

 - Technical and legal advice and support to the AOSIS Chair on climate change, including technical and legal analysis of UNFCCC negotiation documents